 After several years of speculation, it seems that the names of the two expedition ships indicate a disaster.
-Although the scientific explanation may be a tragedy caused by the weather and spoiled canned food, the author added a lot of imagination to it, adding supernatural Elements make this novel confusing and confusing.
+Although the scientific explanation may be a tragedy caused by the weather and spoiled canned food, the author added a lot of imagination to it, adding supernatural Elements that make this novel confusing and confusing.

 8. The Turn of the Screw

-In the story of The Turn of the Screw, Henry James uses the perspective of a governess to disclose her haunting experience in a country home.
+The Turn of the Screw by Henry James: In the story of The Turn of the Screw, Henry James uses the perspective of a governess to disclose her haunting experience in a country home.
 At the beginning of the story, the governess was persuaded by the charming owner of the house to look after his nephew and niece, Miles and Flora.

 The kids and also Mrs. Grose, however, do not support and understand her actions and behavior in seeking the truth.
 In the end, her insistence on her duty even scared Flora, which resulted in her illness and also consequently cause the final death of Miles.
-The value of the book is more than the story itself but also on the narrator's language.
+The value of the book is more than the story itself but also the narrator's language.

 In the novel, Henry James uses the symbol of “duty” to imply the governess's overwhelming care for the children which goes over the responsibility of her job.
 By using the word “duty”, the governess's action of protection can be explained because of her bond with the innocent children and her crush on the handsome employer.

-This essay will be emphasized on how the symbol of duty becomes the reason that the governess goes beyond her responsibility as a normal employer who cares too much about Flora and Miles.
+This essay will be emphasized how the symbol of duty becomes the reason that the governess goes beyond her responsibility as a normal employer who cares too much about Flora and Miles.
 Moreover, the essay will also focus on explaining how the duty implies the governess's admiration towards her employer.

 Henry James uses the symbol of “duty” to imply the governess's overwhelming care for the children which goes over the responsibility of her job.
 By using the word “duty”, the governess's action of protection can be explained because of her bond with the innocent children and her crush on the handsome employer.